 - Paper is also sorted by star screen separators. ecomaine has a double deck of two star screens.
 The top, newspaper screen, is configured with similar rubber stars but smaller and spaced closer together.
 Using the same premise as cardboard the newspaper will pass from one shaft to the next over the top of the stars and fall onto a conveyor.
 Everything that falls through the stars then falls onto the second deck which utilizes stars configured even closer together.
 This mixed paper screen will sort out mixed paper, junk mail, magazines and the like.
 Everything that falls through the second deck (plastic, metal, and glass) continues on to the next phase in the sorting process.
 The sorted paper is then refined and baled.
-Compressed at 3100 pounds per square inch, the material is made into 2200 pound bales at the rate of one every 5-8 minutes.
+Compressed at 3100 pounds per square inch, the material is made into 2200 pound bales at the rate of approximately one every five minutes.

 - Glass, plastic, and metal are conveyed next to the magnet, where ferrous metals are separated and stored for baling.